A GROUP OF PASSIONATE SOCCER FANS GIVING BACK TO THEIR COMMUNITIES...

-Partner with a Local Charity
+Partnering with a Local Charity

 Every AO Chapter is expected to partner with a local soccer charity in their community.
 This enables them to directly support local grassroots soccer in their city.
 A great example of this is how AO Boston have been supporting the work of America Scores Boston.
 The annual gala fundraiser AO Boston hosts for America Scores Boston is now in its ninth year!

-FUNDRAISE AT LOCAL VIEWING PARTIES
+FUNDRAISing AT LOCAL VIEWING PARTIES

 If you're not going to the game, then the game is definitely going to be shown at your local AO bar.
 AO Chapters are always looking for ways to connect with the local community and find that watch parties are one of the best ways to do that.
 Regularly using the opportunity to raise money through auctions, raffles and giveaways, everyone can get involved and watch the game at the same time.

-Adopt a local Soccer team
+Adopting a local Soccer team

 Many AO Chapters have decided to turn their love of soccer into something more tangible and invest in the next generation of soccer players.
 Many are following AO Modesto's lead by sponsoring and supporting a local youth team.
 The local AO Chapter not only fundraises for the team, but also turns out on match days and supports the young players while they play their games.

 Whilst we encourage every AO Chapter involved in AO Impact to do the three things above, it is of course not compulsory.
-Some of our chapters use more creative ways to give back, like paint a whole school, run FIFA tournaments, do a community cleanup, run a sponsored bar crawl, host a BBQ for dogs (don't ask!)...the list goes on!
+Some of our chapters use more creative ways to give back, like paint a whole school, run EA SPORTS FIFA tournaments, do a community cleanup, run a sponsored bar crawl, host a BBQ for dogs (don't ask!)...the list goes on!